nmkedziora/ilib-mono-by-natk/docs-website/docs/ilib-common/src/namespaces/Utils.md

 language/region
 </pre>

-With only language and script specified:<p>
+With only language and script specified:

 <pre>
 language
 language/script
 </pre>

-With only script and region specified:<p>
+With only script and region specified:

 <pre>
 und/region
 </pre>

-With only region and variant specified:<p>
+With only region and variant specified:

 <pre>
 und/region
 region/variant
 </pre>

-With only language, script, and region specified:<p>
+With only language, script, and region specified:

 <pre>
 language